auth0/docs/articles/connections/enterprise/adfs.md

 ## Next steps

 After you configure the connection, you have to configure your application to use it.
 You can initiate login using [Lock](/libraries/lock), [Auth0.js](/libraries/auth0js), or use the [Authentication API endpoint](/api/authentication?http#enterprise-saml-and-others-).

 For detailed instructions and samples for a variety of technologies, refer to our [Quickstarts](/quickstarts).

+We also have a blog post that shows how to [Authenticate PHP with ADFS using Auth0](https://auth0.com/authenticate/php/adfs).